jakcpto/promjet-stats/README.md

-# promjetstats
+# promjet-stats
-Statistics of visitors from any site compaired to Yandex.Metrika or Google Analitycs data.
+Statistics of visitors from some site compaired to Yandex.Metrika or Google Analitycs data.
+____

+> Vote for us at [The Contest](https://openexchange.intersystems.com/contest/17)!
+> This is our first apllication.
+> We will be very thankfull for your support and feedback.

 This application arose from the need to control the number of visitors to the client's site (promjet.ru).
 External visitor tracking systems (Yandex.Metrica, Google Analytics) show slightly distorted indicators, because the Firefox browser and some of its branches block tracking tools, which include metrics systems, as well as ad blockers block these services.